uriballo/iqpopt/README.md

 Automatic stopping of training is possible using the `convergence_interval` option of `train`; see the docstring for more info.

 ## Stochastic bitflip model
-One can replace the quantum circuit by an analogous bitflipping model described in arxiv:XXXX by initializing the circuit with the `bitflip=True` option:
+One can replace the quantum circuit by an analogous bitflipping model described in arxiv:2501.04776 by initializing the circuit with the `bitflip=True` option:

 ```python